 Stephenville Theatre Festival’s 38th season runs from July 15 to August 14, 2016.
-Other season highlights include the crowd-pleasing A Night With… series and the always-popular Gala finale.
+Other season highlights include the crowd-pleasing A Night With… series (see below for more information), Theatre Talk Back sessions, Reading the Future series, and the always-popular Gala finale.

 “Stephenville Theatre Festival provides local residents and visitors with some of the finest talent this province and country has to offer,” said Elizabeth Brown, Chair of the Festival’s Board of Directors.
 “We are always excited to see past audience members join us for our shows, and we absolutely welcome anybody who has yet to take in one of our performances.”